-Screening should only be done at facilities that have the right type of CT scanner and that have a great deal of experience in LDCT scans for lung cancer screening.
+Screening should only be done at facilities that have the right type of CT scanner and that have experience in LDCT scans for lung cancer screening.
 The facility should also have a team of specialists that can provide the appropriate care and follow-up of patients with abnormal results on the scans.
 You might not have the right kind of facility nearby, so you may need to travel some distance to be screened.

 If you and your doctor decide that you should be screened, you should get a LDCT every year until you reach the age of 74, as long as you remain in good health.